 (10) Correcting a previously submitted report.
 Upon discovery of an error, a fuel reporting entity may request to have previously submitted quarterly reports for the current compliance periods reopened for corrective edits and resubmittal by submitting a correction request form online in the WFRS.
 The fuel reporting entity is required to provide justification for the report corrections and indicate the specific corrections to be made to the report.
 The fuel reporting entity may only make the specific corrections detailed in the approved correction request letter while the report is reopened.
-If the fuel reporting entity discovers that there are additional corrections that should be made, it must make a separate request form must detail the additional corrections and must be approved by Ecology prior to making the additional corrections request be being approved.
+If the fuel reporting entity discovers that there are additional corrections that should be made, it must make a separate request to ecology through WFRS after submitting the initial corrections requested.
+The separate request form must detail the additional corrections and must be approved by ecology prior to making the additional corrections.
+Registered parties must submit corrections within two business days of the corrections request being approved.
 Pursuant to WAC 173-424-510 (5)(c), no credits may be claimed, and no deficits may be eliminated, retroactively for a quarter for which the quarterly reporting deadline has passed.
 Each submitted request is subject to ecology review and approval.
 Permission to correct a report does not preclude enforcement based on misreporting.